 Prepare the vinaigrette, coat the beets generously and marinate in the refrigerator at least four hours or overnight.
 The beets keep up to 3-4 days in the refrigerator and are best served at room temperature.

 Apple pie is a family favorite.
-Apple orchards are plentiful in Rochester, NY, my hometown and we always had a nice assortment of varieties on hand and drank lots of fresh-pressed apple cider.
+Apple orchards are plentiful in Rochester, NY, my hometown and we always have a nice assortment of varieties on hand and drink lots of fresh-pressed apple cider.
 Deep Dish Apple Pie is just an excuse to use more apples!

 I think most people are familiar with apple pie ala mode, but in our family, the pie was always served with sliced extra-sharp Cheddar cheese on the side.
 The cider mills we bought our apples and cider at also sold cheese.
 After all, cheese and apples are a natural pairing!

 For a more interesting and complex pie, use at least three types of apples, such as Granny Smith, McIntosh and Rome.
 The sweet, tart and soft, firm textures blend nicely.
 Nuts, raisins and/or dried cranberries are a nice way to mix it up a little, the nuts provide texture and the dried fruit soaks up the apple juices.

 Don’t forget to pierce the top of the pie dough several times.
 This allows the steam to escape and keeps your crust intact.
 The egg wash creates a shiny, golden brown crust – don’t skip it.

 I’ve never seen a pie recipe butters the pie pan.
 I think the high fat content of the pie dough makes everyone think it won’t stick, but it does, and the bottom crust doesn’t easily release.
 So save those butter wrappers from the pastry dough and use them to butter the pie pan.
 You can thank me later!

 This recipe calls for a double crust, add 2 tablespoons sugar to the recipe for a sweet crust.